-Prodigy is currently in the process of building a number of new ventures in its venture builder division, which are described below:
+Prodigy is currently in the process of building new apps and platforms in its venture builder division, which are described below:

 ID Verifact

 ID Verifact is Prodigy's new digital identity platform and related services offering.
 It is focused on accelerating the market adoption of secure digital identity solutions for banking, payments, insurance, retail, charitable donations and other uses.